rraffat/Hackathon/README.md

 Abdul Aziz (ael-masr)

--
+Hashim (hmohamed)

--
+Mustafa (musali)

 Idea :

-Web App for development student life
+Mobil App for development the intra app

-(merge intra and slack ideas)
+add some features and remove some staff not need it